zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Acme Database

-Our incredible application will held some data in a toy *Acme* database with *Users* who can own *Stuff* at a price.
+Our incredible application will hold some data in a toy *Acme* database with *Users* who can own *Stuff* at a price.
 Create file `acme.py` to manage a simplistic in-memory database implemented as the `AcmeData` class: